techsofcolor/toc-twilio-sms-challenge/readme.md

     -  Sign up at :https://www.twilio.com/try-twilio ,
        you will be given $15.50 worth of free credit.
 - Clone this repo
-- You will modify the /process_form route Post request to send you a twilio sms.
+- You will modify the HTML Form to have an action of Post and create a route to send you a twilio sms.
 Docs can be found here: https://www.twilio.com/docs/sms/quickstart/node ** You are also free to use a different language, if you do not want to use Node/Express, please modify the index.html form action appropiately**
 Bonus Challenge: